Losing Weight Is Just the Start

 Living on the Plateau

 Many years have passed, living on the dietary plateau; that space where thoughts of weight and food no longer dominate my thoughts, but have become measures and tools for feeling good.
 I maintain a comfortable weight, though I am not super fit and content to still sport my squishy “mom belly.”
 Given time and energy, I will definitely continue to make a few health upgrades in the fitness department, and I’m sure I will strive towards growth and self-development for the remainder of my days.
 However, I feel no desperation to get fitter or lose the last ten pounds RIGHT NOW, as the view from the plateau is peaceful and serene at the moment.

 I acknowledge the First World accomplishment I achieved losing weight so many years ago, even though when I look at it in the context of the the greater challenges many people have to endure in the world, it can sometimes feel a little dramatic talking about my “weight loss journey;” the transition from gluttony to moderation.
 But, when I really think about it, it was what this life gave me to work with.
 Those feelings of despair and hopelessness that I often felt in the overweight, imbalanced body of my 20’s, provided me with a deeper compassion and empathy for those that struggle with all types of addictions.
 It, also, provided me the challenge of overcoming something that felt hard, yielding emotional grit and deeper self-awareness.

 So, essentially, losing weight and those hundred plus pounds have underscored everything.
 Even though I no longer carry them physically, they showed me how much I can carry emotionally.
 It is most certainly a place to which I would never want to return, but, I am forever grateful to have lost the weight that allowed me to find more balance, presence and wisdom.
-I advocate for loving the body your in right now, but if it doesn’t feel so good, and you want to move in the direction of greater balance, just lean in; make small changes, get support, and stay the course!
+I advocate for loving the body you are in right now, but if it doesn’t feel so good, and you want to move in the direction of greater balance, just lean in; make small changes, get support, and stay the course!